January 30, 2024

 Debt collectors are not allowed to threaten you with illegal actions, such as damage to your credit, suing you on an old debt, or illegally seizing your property.
 Debt collectors also cannot threaten to arrest or jail you or garnish exempt funds like child support or unemployment benefits.
 If a debt collector threatens you with illegal actions, they are likely violating the law.

-Violation #4: False Statements or Misrepresentation
+Violation #4: False Statements and Misrepresentation

 Debt collectors are not allowed to make false statements or misrepresent themselves or the debt they are attempting to collect.
 This includes misrepresenting the amount of the debt, impersonating an attorney or government official, or misrepresenting that a consumer is committing a crime by not paying their debt.

-Violation #5: Unlawful Communication Tactics
+Violation #5: Illegal Communication Tactics

 Debt collectors are not allowed to harass or abuse you while attempting to collect money.
 This includes frequent or repeated phone calls, continued contact after the consumer requested the debt collector stop contacting them, the use of profane or otherwise obscene language, and phone calls at inconvenient times.
 Debt collectors are only allowed to contact you at reasonable times, generally between 8 a.m. and 9 p.m. local time.